 Setsubun is a Japanese holiday celebrating Springtime.
 You can read about it here, including a wonderful discussion of Setsubun traditions by our correspondent Ayako.

 Image of Groundhog: By Marumari at English Wikipedia – Transferred from en.wikipedia to Commons., CC BY-SA 3.0.

 Visit The Mama Lisa Bookstore!

 This article was posted on Monday, February 1st, 2021 at 8:09 pm and is filed under Candlemas, France, Groundhog Day, Holidays Around the World, Japan, Mama Lisa, Setsubun, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply